-- (b) If a tie still exists, the scores for each leg of the Run, except legs discarded per paragraph V.G.3, are compared.
-The Team having the lower score on a leg wins that leg; the Team winning the greater number of legs wins the tie. - (c) If a tie still exists, the scores of the tied Teams are compared for each leg of the Run, in inverse order.

-The Team having the lower score at the first leg where their scores differ wins the tie. - (2) Ties for each Stage after the Trophy Run (Warm-up Rally) and for Cumulative (Championship) Event Score are broken by the following procedure: - (a) The older vehicle by Scoring Year wins the tie and the newer Scoring Year vehicle takes the next position. - (b) If a tie still exists, the Team having the higher finishing position on the Trophy Run (Warm-up Rally) wins the tie.
+- [GREAT RACE only] Ties for the Trophy Run (Warm-up Rally/Stage 0) are broken by the following procedure: (a) The older vehicle by Scoring Year wins the tie and the newer Scoring Year vehicle takes the next - a) The older vehicle by Scoring Year wins the tie and the newer Scoring Year vehicle taxes the next position. b) If a tip still evicts, the secret for each log of the Trenty Due, execut logs discorded per percented. - (b) If a tie still exists, the scores for each leg of the Trophy Run, except legs discarded per paragraph V.G.3, are compared.
+The Team having the lower score on a leg wins that leg; the Team winning the greater number of legs wins the tie. - (c) If a tie still exists, the scores of the tied Teams are compared for each leg of the Trophy Run, in inverse order.
+The Team having the lower score at the first leg where their scores differ wins the tie. - (2) [GREAT RACE only] Ties for each Stage after the Trophy Run (Warm-up Rally/Stage 0) and for Cumulative (Championship) Event Score are broken by the following procedure: - (a) The older vehicle by Scoring Year wins the tie and the newer Scoring Year vehicle takes the next position. - (b) If a tie still exists, the Team having the higher finishing position on the Trophy Run (Warm-up Rally/Stage 0) wins the tie. - (3) [Regional Rallies only] Ties for each Stage and for Cumulative (Championship) Event Score are broken by the following procedure: - (a) The older vehicle by Scoring Year wins the tie and the newer Scoring Year vehicle takes the next position. - (b) If a tie still exists, the scores for each leg of the Stage or Event, except legs discarded per paragraph V.G.3, are compared.
+The Team having the lower score on a leg wins that leg; the Team winning the greater number of legs wins the tie. - (c) If a tie still exists, the scores of the tied Teams are compared for each leg of the Stage or Event, in inverse order.
+The Team having the lower score at the first leg where their scores differ wins the tie.